AtriCure (NASDAQ:ATRC) Updates FY 2021 Earnings Guidance

 AtriCure (NASDAQ:ATRC) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $-1.200-$-1.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-1.250.
 The company issued revenue guidance of $270 million-$275 million, compared to the consensus revenue estimate of $254.77 million.

-A number of research firms recently weighed in on ATRC.
-JPMorgan Chase & Co. lifted their target price on shares of AtriCure from $70.00 to $81.00 and gave the company an overweight rating in a research note on Friday, May 14th.
-Stifel Nicolaus lifted their target price on shares of AtriCure from $72.00 to $85.00 and gave the company a buy rating in a research note on Tuesday, June 15th.
-Canaccord Genuity lifted their target price on shares of AtriCure from $102.00 to $120.00 and gave the company a buy rating in a research note on Thursday.
-SVB Leerink lifted their target price on shares of AtriCure from $95.00 to $100.00 and gave the company an outperform rating in a research note on Thursday.
-Finally, Needham & Company LLC lowered their target price on shares of AtriCure from $91.00 to $90.00 and set a buy rating on the stock in a research note on Thursday.
-Two research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-The stock presently has a consensus rating of Buy and an average target price of $87.33.
+Several equities analysts have recently issued reports on the company.
+Zacks Investment Research cut AtriCure from a hold rating to a sell rating in a research note on Monday.
+BTIG Research lifted their price objective on AtriCure from $69.00 to $76.00 and gave the company a buy rating in a research note on Wednesday, April 28th.
+Needham & Company LLC decreased their price objective on AtriCure from $91.00 to $90.00 and set a buy rating for the company in a research note on Thursday, August 5th.
+Stifel Nicolaus lifted their price objective on AtriCure from $72.00 to $85.00 and gave the company a buy rating in a research note on Tuesday, June 15th.
+Finally, Oppenheimer cut AtriCure from an outperform rating to a market perform rating in a research note on Thursday, August 5th.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and seven have given a buy rating to the company’s stock.
+The stock has an average rating of Buy and an average price target of $87.33.

 AtriCure, Inc engages in the development, manufacture, and sale of devices designed primarily for the surgical ablation of cardiac tissue, and systems for the exclusion of the left atrial appendage.
 Its products include radio frequency (RF) ablation pacing and sensing, cryo, left atrial appendage management, soft tissue dissection, estech surgical instrumentation, and cart configuration.